-The 2019 Climate Action Plan (CAP) Annual Monitoring Report (Annual Report) summarizes the City's progress toward overall greenhouse gas (GHG) reduction targets and evaluates progress made on implementing each of the 19 City actions established in the 2018 CAP.
-This Annual Report covers progress made since implementation began in early 2018, upon completion of the 2018 CAP, and includes data tracked through the end of 2019.
+This first Climate Action Plan (CAP) Annual Monitoring Report (Annual Report) summarizes the City's progress toward overall greenhouse gas (GHG) reduction targets and evaluates progress made on implementing each of the 19 City actions established in the 2018 CAP.
+This Annual Report covers progress made since implementation began in early 2018, upon completion of the updated CAP, and includes data tracked through the end of 2018, plus additional notable City actions that occurred in 2019.

-Of the 19 City actions, five (5) have been completed, thirteen (13) are in progress, and one (1 is awaiting resources as of the end of 2019.
-Four (4) City actions were completed in 2019 and one (1) was completed in 2018.
+Of the 19 City actions, four (4) have been completed, fourteen (14) are in progress, and one (1) is awaiting resources.
 Moving forward, staff will produce reports annually, presenting the most recent available data.
 Staff will continue to work and coordinate with consultants, SANDAG, and other regional and business partners to further CAP implementation and continue to lower GHG emissions.
 Currently, the City is on-track with CAP implementation and expects to meet its citywide GHG emissions reduction targets of 13 percent below 2012 levels by 2020 and 41 percent below 2012 levels by 2030.